 May 25, 2010: Miguel flew home to Florida to be with his wife, Rosangel for the birth of their second child, a baby girl, Isabella Cabrera.

 August 25, 2011: Cabrera was with his wife, Rosangel, when she gave birth to their third child, Christopher Alexander.

 In 2011, Cabrera was the unanimous choice to receive the Luis Aparicio Award.
 Venezuelan and Spanish-speaking baseball writers vote each year on the award, presented to the most prominent Venezuelan baseball player in the regular season.
 Cabrera also won the award in 2005.

-In 2012, Miguel was named the American League Most Valuable Player award winner.
+In 2012, Miguel won the AL MVP.
 He was listed first on 22 of the 28 BBWAA ballots, with Mike Trout receiving the other first place votes.

 In 2013, Cabrera repeated as AL MVP, winning by a comfortable margin with 23 of the 30 first place votes from members of the Baseball Writers' Association of America.
 Miguel became the first player to win two consecutive AL MVPs since Frank Thomas for the White Sox in 1993 and 1994.
 Albert Pujols won the NL MVP in 2008 and 2009.

 His latest hobby is archery.
 Miguel used to play golf.
 He didn't enjoy it because he's a terrible golfer.
 Miggy is a great archer.
 Miggy loves archery.

 Cabrera is blessed with physical gifts—a hawk's vision, a bear's legs, a pianist's hands, the torso of a lumberjack—and he is a hard worker.